JeremyATaylor/resplat-github-workshop/exercises/exercise-one/travel-blog.md

 These are the the seven continents:

 1. Asia
+2. Australia
-2. South America
+3. South America
-3. North America
+4. North America
-4. Europe
+5. Europe
-5. Africa
+6. Africa
-6. Antarctica
+7. Antarctica